March 74A car-by-car histories

 Driven by: Mike Wilds, Ian Taylor, Mick Hill, Thomas C. Jones and Patrick Garmyn.
 First race: Brands Hatch (UK R1), 16 Mar 1974.
 Total of 26 recorded races.

 Dempster Developments UK 1974: entered for Ian Taylor alongside Wilds at R3 but left in the transporter after Taylor's sponsor did not appear.
 For Wilds at R4 Oulton Park Good Friday 12 Apr (retired), R5 Brands Hatch (pole position), R6, R7 and R8 Thruxton (crashed while lapping Tony Dean's Chevron and "extensively damaged").
-Autosport report the "huge" accident on page 2 (Autosport 30 May 1974) and Wilds wrist and leg injuries, also mentioning that Dempster "have a spare chassis, originally intended for Ian Taylor".
-Three weeks later, the same publication mentions that Wilds is recovering and "hopes to return ... driving the back-up Dempster March".
+Autosport reported the "huge" accident on page 2 (Autosport 30 May 1974 p2) and Wilds' wrist and leg injuries, also mentioning that Dempster "have a spare chassis, originally intended for Ian Taylor".
+Three weeks later, the same publication mentions that Wilds is recovering and "hopes to return … driving the back-up Dempster March".
 It is safe to assume that 74A/2 was written off in this accident and Wilds continued in 74A/1.

 Driven by: Ian Taylor and Mike Wilds.
 First race: Oulton Park (UK R4), 12 Apr 1974.
 Total of 4 recorded races.